Opetushallitus/baseimage-war/README.md

 ![Travis status](https://api.travis-ci.org/Opetushallitus/baseimage-war.svg?branch=master)

-A Docker base image for Tomcat war-based services.
+A Docker base image for war-based services.

 ## Building on top of this base image